 Right?
 WRONG!
 For me, the biggest revelation of this episode came when Trent popped open one of Pete’s new bearings and showed that inside was little more than a token smear of factory lubricant.
 So if you really care about those bearings lasting, it’s a good idea to check them – how to go about this is one of the numerous tips you’ll get by watching the video.

 If there’s a lack of grease, you might consider adding some yourself.
-It’s not recommended to pack them solid, though, due to the possibility of overheating or hydraulic lock.
+It’s not recommended to pack them with too much grease, though, due to the possibility of overheating or hydraulic lock.
 There’s a bit of debate on this, but about 1/3 full of grease is one recommended figure.
+That said, if you buy a reputable brand of bearing the manufacturers probably knew what they were doing – but if the inside is bone dry you might want to think about adding a little grease (or buying some higher quality bearings!).

 A bike like Pete’s carries three bearings – two in the hub and one in the mysterious cush drive unit, which is bolted to the sprocket and meshes with the wheel hub.
 Depending on your bike, these might all be different sizes, or all the same.
 So make sure you’ve got the right part numbers when ordering.